-To install the Web Importer, click on the Library tab, and you will see an Install now option within the welcome box.
-There is also a link to install the plugin from the Downloads section at the bottom right of the Suggest, Groups, Careers or Funding pages.
+To install the Web Importer, navigate to www.mendeley.com.
+There is a link to install the Web Importer from the Downloads section at the bottom right of the page.
 Follow the instructions to add the Web Importer to your browser.

 Once installed, if you are using Firefox or Chrome, you will see a red and white Mendeley Web Importer button at the top right of your browser.
 Other browsers currently use a bookmarklet importer which is saved to your favourites bar.
 It is not currently possible to install the Web Importer in Microsoft Edge.